scionassociation/scion.org/_pages/about.md

 ## Our Mission

-The SCION Foundation is a non-profit organisation facilitating the global adoption of the SCION next generation Internet to meet the growing requirements for reliability, security, performance, and compliance in the digital economy, fueled by the  proliferation of and dependency on interconnected machines, devices and people.
+The SCION Association is a non-profit organisation facilitating the global adoption of the SCION next generation Internet to meet the growing requirements for reliability, security, performance, and compliance in the digital economy, fueled by the  proliferation of and dependency on interconnected machines, devices and people.

 SCION strives to stabilize digital markets and democratize secure access to the Internet around the globe, while being compliant with data privacy requirements of businesses, their customers and other stakeholders.